I have been in many church worship services where you can hardly hear the lead vocal. To tell you the truth, I have even led some of these services.

 This may seem obvious, but the first thing you need to check is if the lead vocal is actually projecting.
 In worship, you often come across people who have little to no training or experience, so they have yet to discover how to put the ‘umph’ behind their singing voice.

-Generally, they just need to learn proper breathing technique or how to open up their throat and let the sound move freely.
-I found this great post on breathing: Learning to Breathe.
+Generally, they just need to learn proper breathing techniques or how to open up their throat and let the sound move freely.

 Next, pick the right the microphone.